bjerkio/jobs/README.md

-# Looking for a new place to work?

-This repository contains open positions at Bjerk. 🌳
+# Open Positions at Bjerk 🌳

 - [Project Manager](jobs/2020_ProjectManager.md) (Only available in Norwegian)